spikebike/Backups-Done-Right-legacy/README.md

 ## Build

+Backups-Done-Right does require sqlite3 which is not a part of go or Backups-Done-Right itself.
+Installing sqlite3 depends on your system.
+Therefore we cannot give you an installing howto.
+If you don't know how to install sqlite3 on your system, we recommend to use google to find out.
+Please not that you may need the development packages of sqlite3, for example, on debian:

+	$ apt-get install libsqlite3-dev

 Backups Done Right depends on 3 external go packages that need to be installed.
 Set GOPKG to where you want them installed.
 Something like export GOPKG=/home/JoeUser/gopkg.
 DO *NOT* use ~/gopkg.
 To install the dependencies:

 goconfig - to install, simply run: